 A functional appliance used to expand the upper or lower dental arches.
 It is adjusted daily as instructed until the arch has been widened enough, and is then left in place for a period of time to allow for stabilization of the widened arch.

 Separators are tiny rubber bands or springs that your orthodontist places between your back teeth.
 These separators prepare your mouth for braces by creating a small gap between these teeth.
 This space allows for the placement of a metal band around your molar, which anchors your braces in your mouth.

 An appliance that can be used on both arches for minor rotation and correction of anterior alignment.

 The Transpalatal Bar (TPA) is a fixed appliance that is attached to bands on the upper molar teeth.
-The bar sits across the roof of the palate and fits into a soldered clip located on the bands.
+The bar that sits across the roof of the palate fits into a soldered clip located on the bands.